-to get sign definite contribution.\\ To prove that $A_k[1]=1$ is also easy by mathematical induction with the help of Recurrence Relation~\eqref{eq:recAk}.
-Using this relation we see that $A_{k+1}[1]=A_k[1]$, because the terms proportional to $z$ come only from the first term, $\delta^2_zA_k(z)$ of this relation. \end{proof} \begin{remark} Using explicit formulae~\eqref{eq:A1}--\eqref{eq:A3} with the help of MAPLE code we find for $n=1,2,\ldots,11,\ldots,$ the following first terms of the corresponding integer sequences:
+To prove that $A_k[1]=1$ is also easy by mathematical induction with the help of recurrence relation~\eqref{eq:recAk}.
+Using this relation we see that $A_{k+1}[1]=A_k[1]$, because the terms proportional to $z$ come only from the first term, $\delta^2_zA_k(z)$ of this relation. \end{proof}

+\begin{Remark} Using explicit formulae~\eqref{eq:A1}--\eqref{eq:A3} with the help of Maple code we find for $n=1,2,\ldots,11,\ldots,$ the following first terms of the corresponding integer sequences:

-Since it is integer sequences it is natural to check "The On-Line Encyclopedia of Integer Sequences" \cite{OEIS}.
-Actually, the sequence $A_0[n]$ is sequence $A001764$ of the encyclopedia, which is the famous sequence of Fuss-Catalan numbers,
+Since it is integer sequences it is natural to check ``The on-line encyclopedia of integer sequences''~\cite{OEIS}.
+Actually, the sequence $A_0[n]$ is sequence $A001764$ of the encyclopedia, which is the famous sequence of Fuss--Catalan numbers